kornls/kornls.github.io/education/food_recipes.md

-# Useful Recipes that you can make at home
+# Delicious Recipes that you can make at home

 ### 1. Kraken Stew
 🐙 + 🔥 + 🍽️ = 🍲